Sediupled/Json-Parser/README.md

-This is one of those projects I will end up scrutinizing and refactoring later.
-Learning more about Json, C++ and Interpreters.
+This is what I do for fun.
+Better Description once I finish making a fully spec compliant version